Forecast-it/API_V1/sections/costTypes.md

         "url": "https://api.forecast.it/api/v1/projects/17/costTypes/76",
         "id": 76,
         "name": "Blended Rate",
-        "description": "This is the default blended rate for all project groups.", "internalCost": 110.5,
+        "description": "This is the default blended rate for all project roles.", "internalCost": 110.5,
         "externalCost": 800
     },